 National Peppermint Patty Day recognizes a treat enjoyed by millions around the world.
 On February 11th each year, sink your teeth into the minty chocolate sweet.

 The oldest commercially-made mint patty or cake was made by the Quiggin’s family on the Isle of Man (an island located in the middle of the northern Irish Sea).
 They had been making the cakes since 1840, but in 1880, four of the sons formed the Kendal Mint Cake Company.

 In 1975 the company was acquired by Peter Paul Cadbury.
-The factory was moved to Reading, Pennsylvania, to much distress to the workers and residents of York.
-The popular treat was then distributed across the country.
+Cadbury moved the factory to Reading, Pennsylvania, much to the distress of workers and residents of York.
+The company then distributed the popular treat across the country.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!